platformsh/platformsh-docs/overview/services.md

 Currently supported version: 9.3

 ## MongoDB (Database service)
 Currently in internal beta.
-Contact us if you have dire need for this one.
+We are not ready yet to make this public.
+Stay tuned for news.

 ## Solr (Search Service)